withered-magic/starpls/README.md

         - [ ] Relative paths
         - [ ] Bazel workspace
     - [ ] Third-party Starlark libraries

+## Development
+`starpls` currently requires a nightly build of Rust, due to usage of `trait_upcasting` as specified by [RFC3324](https://rust-lang.github.io/rfcs/3324-dyn-upcasting.html).

+### Prerequisites
+- `pnpm`, for managing Node dependencies
+- `protoc`, for compiling `builtin.proto`

+Steps to get up and running:
+1. Run `pnpm install` in `editors/code`.
+2. Open VSCode, `Run and Debug > Run Extension (Debug Build)`.
+3. In the extension development host, open a `.star` file and enjoy syntax highlighting and error messages!

 ## Disclaimer
 This project is still heavily WIP, so expect a decent amount of bugs and crashes if you decide to try it out!
 Additionally, I've elected to focus on implementing the core Starlark specification first before introducing Bazel- or Buck2-specific features.